Golden Bed: History

 The estimate book Burges used for Tower House records the bed on 12 March 1879 as costing £39 13s.
 Thomas Nicholls carving for the bed is marked by a payment of £15 15s in June that year.

 From 1952 to 1953 the Exhibition of Victorian and Edwardian Decorative Arts was held at the V&A, at which the Golden Bed and an accompanying washstand, also from the guest bedroom at The Tower House, were lent for display.
 Oliver Poole, 1st Baron Poole was originally asked to lend the bed but Poole subsequently requested that Colonel T.H.
-Minshall D.S.O. be acknowledged as the owner.
+Minshall be acknowledged as the owner.
 Minshall had owned Tower House in the 1920s.
 Poole and his mother, Mrs. Minshall, later agreed to donate the bed and washstand to the V&A in the name of Colonel Minshall.

 In 2002 the Golden Bed was lent to Knightshayes Court in Tiverton, Devon, by the V&A. Knightshayes Court had been built by Burges from 1867 to 1874.
 The bed joined a wardrobe designed by Burges on loan from Tower House in a newly created 'Burges room' at Knightshayes Court.